 Implement a Project Management Process

 The key to successful project delivery is consistency of process.
-Specifically, you can develop a project management process, a methodology which breaks down the key stages of every project into precise phases.
+Specifically, you can develop a project management process, an approach which breaks down the key stages of every project into precise phases.
 By setting clear expectations at the outset, every team member knows how to handle their current and future tasks.

-Thanks to this process, everyone is assigned specific tasks and is committing to every deadline.
-The whole team becomes aware of the bigger picture, transforming a group of employees into a well-oil machine, running autonomously without constant micromanaging on any level.
+Thanks to this process, the whole team becomes aware of the bigger picture, transforming a group of employees into a well-oil machine, running autonomously without constant micromanaging on any level.
 The Kanban Method is the easiest and most flexible system to start with.
 Kanban improves the flow of work, it increases team productivity and boosts customer satisfaction.

-Implementing each stage of the project management process will bring stable, tangible returns to your business.
+Implementing a project management process will bring stable, tangible returns to your business.
 This is one of the most highly valued process improvement ideas by successful project managers.

 We’re reaching a point where team communication is no longer viable through email, and remote teams can’t stroll over to the next desk to ask a question.
 That makes it even more important for managers and workers to talk regularly, having productive discussions about their work.
 Successful teams are those which establish a healthy, honest channel of communication at an early stage.